Different Sports – Different Personal Training

 Traditional sports that have the best suited methods for raising fitness conditioning levels are: strength sports (power lifting, bodybuilding and Olympic weight lifting) and track & field.
 The deep knowledge of those sports, gathered through past few decades, is invaluable when correctly adopted for fitness conditioning training of any other specific sport.

-Personal trainer Rolandas is qualified by YMCA as an advanced personal trainer in sports conditioning, which added to his 18 years natural bodybuilding training and 12 years personal training experience makes him an expert personal trainer in sports conditioning.
+Personal trainer Rolandas is qualified by YMCA as an advanced personal trainer in sports conditioning, which added to his more than 20 years of natural bodybuilding training and 15 years personal training experience in east London makes him an expert personal trainer in sports conditioning.